alpaddesai/BusinessDevelopmentIdea/README.md

 The project provides a custom  analysis of synergies for a pretend merger between two public organizations.
 The views of the code and the output do not represent the views of the public entities.
 Please reference the .cpp files for details.

 All images are either custom by Alpa D Desai or a reference name is included.
+Company confidential information is not displayed.
 Most of the images are custom.
 Copyright protection in progress.

 Output of the file: